matfolio/ReactJs_server_rendering/README.md

 Then on the other command prompt: just run:
 ```
-npm start (more on this... check out the package.json)
+npm start
 ```
+(more on this last command... check out the package.json)